nklb/DataDrivenRoadJunctions/README.md

-# Codes for data-driven coupling models at Road Junctions
+# Implementation of data-driven coupling models at road junctions
 Codes used in the paper
 > Data-driven Models for Traffic Flow at Junctions